JaydenElliott/Hermes/README.md

 # ArcStack WebSocket Service

-This is an old repository.
+Used this project as an introduction to golang.